 Introduction

 Participating in your first triathlon competition can be both exciting and intimidating.
-Whether you are a beginner athlete looking to take on a new challenge or simply curious to experience the unique triathlon experience, it is essential to prepare well, especially by choosing the right equipment.
+Whether you are a beginner athlete looking to take on a new challenge or simply curious to experience the unique triathlon atmosphere, it’s essential to prepare well, especially by choosing the right gear.

 A. First triathlon competition

-B. Article objective: Guide beginners in choosing their essential equipment
+B. Article goal: Guide beginners in choosing their essential gear

-The goal of this article is to offer beginners a comprehensive guide on the choice of their equipment for their first triathlon competition.
-We will cover the essential elements needed for each segment of the race, as well as practical tips for smooth transitions between disciplines.
-By providing detailed information and recommendations, we aim to help beginner athletes feel confident and well-prepared for their first triathlon experience.
+The goal of this article is to provide beginners with a comprehensive guide on choosing their gear for their first triathlon competition.
+We will cover the essential items needed for each segment of the race, as well as practical tips for smooth transitions between disciplines.
+By providing detailed information and recommendations, we aim to help beginner athletes feel confident and well prepared for their first triathlon experience.

 I. Preparation before the competition

-Choosing a suitable bike is crucial for your performance during the triathlon competition.
+Selecting the right bike is crucial for your performance in the triathlon competition.

 - your skill level